 Illegal immigration can also have a significant positive or negative impact on the economy as well.
 One example of a negative consequence of illegal immigration is that undocumented immigrants are not legally allowed to purchase health insurance within the United States.
 Therefore, many receive medical care only by visiting hospital emergency rooms even for small illnesses.
 Additionally, emergency room visits cost substantially more than conventional doctor visits.
 Thus, undocumented immigrants can end up raising medical costs for all Americans.
 The right-leaning Center for Immigration Studies estimates that this costs the health care system $4.3 billion annually.

 At the same time, undocumented immigrants positively contribute to the economy as well.
 Although most undocumented immigrants must largely hide in the shadows in order to avoid deportation, they spend money on goods like clothing, fuel, and even housing.
-That spending on goods is subject to state and federal sales tax while housing spending is subject to estate taxes.
+That spending on goods is subject to state and federal sales tax while housing spending is subject to property taxes.
 This spending amounts to over $12 billion per year in state and federal revenue.
 U.S. News reports “immigrants in the U.S. without legal permission kick in their billions in the form of income, property, sales or excise taxes.”

 In addition to tax contribution, this spending also stimulates the economy.
 Increased consumer demand for companies’ goods puts pressure on those companies to hire more workers and increase wages putting more money into more Americans pockets.
 Research finds that illegal immigration has actually increased American wealth by 1%.